Atomic Absorption Spectrometry (AAS)

 Flame AAS

 Combustion atomizes the sample: First the solvent evaporates, then the parts of the sample melt, vaporize and dissociate to free atoms.
-Finally, the atomized sample is irradiated with monochromatic light of a specific wavelength in order to induce and then measure the desired attenuation in the radiation intensity.
+Finally, the atomized sample is irradiated with light from a suitable radiation source in order to induce and measure the desired attenuation of the radiation intensity at a characteristic wavelength.

 Graphite furnace AAS